chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 .. important::

-    This example includes a post-processing file written in Python and using `lethe_pyvista_tools <../../../tools/postprocessing/postprocessing.html>`_. module.
+    This example includes a post-processing file written in Python that uses the `lethe_pyvista_tools <../../../tools/postprocessing/postprocessing.html>`_. module.

 .. important::